-In Kyoto it is very common to see people dressed in the traditional clothes of Japan, the kimono.
+In Kyoto, it is very common to see people dressed in the traditional clothes of Japan, the kimono.
 There is even a rather peculiar place that honors the designs of this beautiful garment.
-The place is known as “The Kimono Forest”.
+This place is known as Kimono Forest.
 It is a must-see promenade for people heading to the bamboo forest, located in the Arashiyama area.

-The Kimonos Forest is located at Randen Arashiyama Station, which is right next to the main street of Arashiyama, near the UNESCO World Heritage Site, the Tenryu-ji Temple.
+The Kimonos Forest is located at Randen Arashiyama Station, which is right next to the main street of Arashiyama, near the UNESCO World Heritage Site Tenryu-Ji Temple.

 Pillars of the Kimono Forest

-At nightfall the LED lights installed on each of the pillars illuminate the beautiful Kimonos Forest, making this walk even more impressive, creating a journey of indescribable beauty.
+At nightfall, the LED lights installed on each of the pillars illuminate the beautiful Kimono Forest, making this walk even more impressive, creating a journey of indescribable beauty.

 At Randen Arashiyama station